Company > News & insights

 At its core, Digital Business Transformation is about the digital enablement of a new business model, with the goal of enabling seamless and intelligent digital interactions on any device, anytime, anywhere.

 The tendency is to immediately launch into conversations about the technology enablers of digital business, the emerging platforms and devices through which digital transactions are conducted.
-These discussions almost certainly will be about the Cloud, Social, Mobile and Analytic platforms, or other technology topics de jour that promise to revolutionise business (eg Smart-API’s, Block-Chain, Internet of Things).
+These discussions almost certainly will be about the Cloud, Social, Mobile and Analytic platforms, or other tech tools or topics de jour that promise to revolutionise business (eg Smart-API’s, Block-Chain, Internet of Things).

 The key to successful transformation is to effectively articulate the essence of “seamless and intelligent digital interactions”.